Week-by-week guide to pregnancy

 You will be offered your first dating scan at 8 to 14 weeks.
-This is a highlight for many women.

 Take prenatal vitamins.
 You're advised to take 400 micrograms of folic acid, every day, until at least week 12.
 This helps your baby's nervous system to form and offers some protection from conditions such as spina bifida.